TrueBlocks/trueblocks-core/src/apps/ethprice/README.md

 ## ethprice

-The `ethprice` tool provides Ethereum price data to various **quickBlocks** tools or for other purposes.
+The `ethprice` tool provides Ethereum price data to various **QBlocks** tools or for other purposes.
 Currently, `ethprice` retrieves data using the Poloniex API.
 In future versions, we intend to add other sources of pricing data and provide a mechanism to specify an averaging calculate given multiple price sources.
-Ultimately, we hope Ethereum/fiat price data appears under consensus, but until that time, **quickBlocks** uses `ethprice`.
+Ultimately, we hope Ethereum/fiat price data appears under consensus, but until that time, **QBlocks** uses `ethprice`.
 Powered, in part, by Poloniex<sup>&reg;<sup>
 #### Usage

 `Usage:`    ethprice -a|-c|-f|-p|-p|-v|-h